SajjadAsefi/OptimalCapacitorPlacement/README.md

 ### Optimal capacitor placement in distribution systems (loss reduction and voltage improvement)

-You are allowed to use this code for educational purposes and for citation use the following paper:
+Feel free to use this code for educational purposes and for citation use the following paper:

 + Amara, Theophilus, et al. "Technical and economic performance evaluation for efficient capacitors sizing and placement in a real distribution network."
 2019 IEEE Student Conference on Research and Development (SCOReD).
 IEEE, 2019.
 + Abou El-Ela, Adel Ali, et al. "Optimal capacitor placement in distribution systems for power loss reduction and voltage profile improvement."
 IET Generation, Transmission & Distribution 10.5 (2016): 1209-1221.